 Your cancer specialist or fertility specialist can discuss the options with you and help you decide which method is best for you.

-Andrology Australia’s Fertility Preservation fact sheet for men diagnosed with cancer
+Healthy Male's Storing Your Sperm fact sheet for men diagnosed with cancer.

 Future Fertility has information for parents of children with cancer, adolescent and young adult patients, and for adults with cancer, and features stories from cancer patients about fertility choices.